We’ve wanted a greenhouse for a long time. We finally built one, and it’s one of the most popular designs on the internet. The Ana White greenhouse!

 We have our ventilation system set to maintain between 80-85 degrees.
 The fans will kick on 85 and turn off at 80.
 On most days with direct sunlight, the we can maintain those temperatures throughout the day.

-This addition would also provide two layers of protection and would improve heat retention performance quite a bit.
+This addition provides two layers of protection and improves heat retention performance quite a bit.
 An additional layer increases your USDA growing zone by approximately 1-2 zones, and also allows earlier and later (shoulder season) use.

 Our Costs To Build The Ana White Greenhouse

 A popular question is always going to be, “how much did it cost?”
 We’ll lay it out there in Interior Alaska prices.
 This doesn’t include anything related to our growing systems that we use in the greenhouse to grow food.

 - Lumber & most building materials (Home depot): $1600